fluree/raft/jepsen-raft/README.md

 This directory contains Jepsen tests for the Fluree Raft implementation.
-These tests verify the correctness of the Raft consensus algorithm under various failure scenarios using an in-process testing approach.
+These tests verify the correctness of the Raft consensus algorithm under various failure scenarios using both in-process and distributed testing approaches.

 ## Prerequisites